Welcome to today's edition of the Rush 24-7 podcast.

 They are incalculably wealthy.

-They are the epitome of success in one sense.
+They are the epitome of success, in one sense.

-You're not gonna walk that back.
+You're not going to walk that back.

 It's one of the things that we are going to have to find some way to deal with.